kriasoft/react-starter-kit/docs/react-style-guide.md

 ### Prefer using functional components

 * Prefer using stateless functional components whenever possible.\
-  Components that don't use state are better to be written as simple pure functions.
+  Components that don't use state are better to be written as simple PureComponents.

 ```jsx
 // Bad